-This is the only known recording and only known existent copy of the recording by once popular 1940s balladeer drag king Miss Jimmy Reynard aka Miss Jimmie Reynard.
-A glimpse of her performing with inaudible sound circa 1950 can be seen in the rare film find Mona's Candle Light.
+This is the only known recording and only known existent copy of the recording by once popular 1940s balladeer drag king Miss Jimmie Reynard aka Miss Jimmy Reynard.
+A glimpse of her performing with inaudible sound circa 1950 can be seen in the rare film Mona's Candle Light.

-Though they were initially a historic curiosity to me, I have come to be charmed by Reynard's interpretations of these songs. .
+Though they were initially a historic curiosity to me, I have come to be charmed by Reynard's interpretations of these 3 songs. .
 Listening to then is like a time machine that whisks me back to that place and environment.
 I can imagine the crowd responding to the emotional and heartfelt performance that helped create the ambiance of the bar.
 They delight me.
-'Tonight We Love' has really grown on me.
-And it has opened the doors to Tony Martin (who is still alive btw).
-I have never liked his stiff singing at all, but Jimmy's imitation has led me to actually enjoy Martin's original.
-'As Lon g as She Loves Me' appears to be a unique recording.
+'As Long as She Loves Me' appears to be a unique recording.
 I can find no evidence of this song or its frank lyircs anywhere.

 From Stuart Timmons and Lillian Faderman's book: .GAY L.A.: A HISTORY OF SEXUAL OUTLAWS, POWER POLITICS, AND LIPSTICK LESBIANS posted at from http://www.girlfriendsmag.com/cover.html:

-Research note: Most books such as Gay LA and Wide Open Town also use the spelling 'Renard.'
+* Research note: Most books such as Gay LA and Wide Open Town also use the spelling 'Renard' without the 'y'.

-From Against the Current, Coming Out in the 40's Beverly Hickok's 2003 autobiographical novel which described an evening at Tess's (Tessie's):
+From Against the Current, Coming Out in the 40's Beverly Hickok's 2003 autobiographical novel which described an evening at Tess's (Tessie's) Cafe Internationale:

 ...She was tall with broad shoulders, very masculine, had short brown wavy hair and regular features, and wore a tailored suit and tie.
 Jan thought she resembled Clark Gable - without the moustache, of course.